PowerShell/PowerShell/.github/CONTRIBUTING.md

 Contributing to Issue
 ----

-- Review the [Github Issue Management process](../docs/dev-process/issue-management-process.md).
-It covers our triage process and the definition of Label, Assignee and the guidance like verifying and closing issues
+- Review the [GitHub Issue Management process](../docs/dev-process/issue-management-process.md).
+It covers the triage process and the definition of Label, Assignee and the guidance like verifying and closing issues
 - Check if the issue you are going to file already exists in [GitHub Issue query](https://github.com/PowerShell/PowerShell/issues)
 - Submit an issue, assuming it does not exist yet, via [GitHub Issue track](https://github.com/PowerShell/PowerShell/issues) by following the issue template.